mgamio/blog/_posts/2022-04-26-spring boot oauth2.md

 ---
 layout: post
 title:  "Spring Boot and OAuth2"
+description: "OAuth is an authorization framework many companies use to secure access to its protected resources. "
 author: moises
-categories: [ Jekyll, tutorial ]
+categories: [ Web APIs ]
 image: assets/images/oauthRoles.jpg
+comments: false
 ---

-This tutorial will show how to integrate OAuth2 with Spring Security in a Spring Boot application.
+This tutorial will show how to integrate OAuth2 with Spring Security in a Spring Boot application with openapi3.

-The Spring Boot application I am going to use is based on my previous article: <a href="https://codersite.dev/documenting-rest-api-openapi3/">Documenting a SpringBoot REST API with OpenAPI 3</a>
+The Spring Boot application I am going to use is based on my previous article: [Documenting a SpringBoot REST API with OpenAPI 3](https://codersite.dev/documenting-rest-api-openapi3/){:target="_blank"}

 ## OAuth

-<a href="https://datatracker.ietf.org/doc/html/rfc6749">OAuth</a> is an authorization framework many companies use to secure access to its protected resources.
+[OAuth](https://datatracker.ietf.org/doc/html/rfc6749){:target="_blank"} is an authorization framework many companies use to secure access to its protected resources.
 It performs this by using access tokens.

 The token represents a delegated right of access on behalf of the resource owner.